ppy/osu-wiki/news/2025/2025-06-05-osulazer-updates-june-5-2025.md

 ![](/wiki/shared/news/2025-06-05-osulazer-updates-june-5-2025/banner.jpg)

-You may have noticed osu!(lazer)-related news and YouTube uploads easing up — but don’t be fooled, the devs haven’t let off the gas for a moment.
+You may have noticed osu!(lazer)-related news and YouTube uploads easing up — but don't be fooled, the devs haven’t let off the gas for a moment.
 Alongside several smaller updates being pushed out in April, we're excited to showcase this major update!

 <div align="center">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/H_a5Cqv7Tok" frameborder="0" allowfullscreen></iframe>